All About Kourtney Kardashian’s PRP Injections For Hair Loss

-While completing the initial series and staying on top of the maintenance schedule is necessary for full results, Dr. Palep says a patients usually see a “noticeable improvement” after the second treatment.
+While completing the initial series and staying on top of the maintenance schedule is necessary for full results, Dr. Palep says patients usually see a “noticeable improvement” after the second treatment.
 “I typically tell patients to avoid blood thinners prior to treatment,” she explains.
 “And the only downtime is due to bruising for 24 to 48 hours with mild pain.”

 While the injections alone yield good results, they can also be employed to complement other hair loss treatments.
 “PRP can be used in conjunction with oral spironolactone in women or oral finasteride in men, topical minoxidil, and supplements like Nutrafol in both men and women,” Dr. Palep says.

-So, whether you’re a reality star with an overzealous glam squad or someone dealing with any of the other causes of female hair loss, PRP injections are a promising solution with little to no downtime.
+So, whether you’re a reality star with an overzealous glam squad or someone dealing with any of the other causes of female hair loss, PRP injections are a promising solution with little downtime.

 ‘Try on’ aesthetic procedures and instantly visualize possible results with AEDIT and our patented 3D aesthetic simulator.